 The fact is, local taxes generated by tourism promotion support critical citizens services, including education, public safety, and infrastructure such as roads.
-In addition to providing people in local communities with the services they need, tourism and tourism promotion put 1.4 million people to work in Florida29 and provide them with many opportunities to improve their lives.
+In addition to providing people in local communities with the services they need, tourism and tourism promotion put 2 million people to work in Florida and provide them with many opportunities to improve their lives.
 Reducing or diverting tourism marketing funds to other uses actually eats into the source of funds for public safety, education, and infrastructure.
-Visitors underwrite those services. so increased tourism marketing will actually result in increased funding for community services.
+Visitors underwrite those services, so increased tourism marketing will actually result in increased funding for community services.

-TOURISM IS JUST A BUNCH OF LOW-PAYING HOSPITALITY JOBS.
+MISCONCEPTION #6: TOURISM IS JUST A BUNCH OF LOW-PAYING HOSPITALITY JOBS.

 According to the Florida Chamber of Commerce and the Florida Chamber Foundation, Florida's hospitality industry helps foster the employability skills ("soft skills") attractive to most employers.
-30 has essential employability skills,"31 skills that many workers hone while working in the hospitality/ tourism industry.
-And according to the U.S. Travel Association, two out of five workers that start their careers in hospitality end up earning six figures.32 The tourism industry gives Florida's citizens a foot in the door, invests in their training, and then gives them the opportunity to learn the essential skills that can advance their careers.
+One of the goals to improve Florida's talent pipeline delineated in the Florida Chamber Foundation's Florida 2030: The Blueprint to Secure Florida's Future is "80 percent of Florida's workforce has essential employability skills," skills that many workers hone while working in the hospitality/ tourism industry.
+And according to the U.S. Travel Association, two out of five workers that start their careers in hospitality end up earning six figures.
+The tourism industry gives Florida's citizens a foot in the door, invests in their training, and then give